purplecat19/devanshi_acmtasks/task-3.md

 I liked how the author described its **distributed** nature, since you can collaborate without being on the same network by *pushing* your code to remote storage in **GitHub**, which is described as a *cloud-based platform* that save and keep projects accessible from anywhere.

 👉 This framing finally helped me see the connection between the two.
+I've seen Git vs GitHub debates online before, now it finally clicked to me why people confuse them, and how they're literally so different.

 ## 🔹 First Setup